30 Corporate Team Building Event Ideas

 The employees at Process Street have a hilarious tradition — they nominate terrible films that they secretly love to the group, forcing them to watch and indulge in their awful taste.
 The best part is that their remote teams also get to join the fun.
 Sharing these cherished but horrifyingly bad movies together gives them something to laugh about as they watch their colleagues squirm over outdated cult hits and poorly written blockbusters.
 It also serves as fodder for future conversations in and outside of the workplace.

 20. Use technology.

 It’s hard to not have fun when playing with gadgets and gizmos, which is why KneeVR’s Virtual Reality event was such a hit.
 Teams were able to experience new technologies firsthand by playing with newly released products.
 You can even plan your event around an industry theme, like the one in this example which was, “Virtual Reality in Healthcare.”
 Opening their minds to never before seen possibilities expands an employee’s belief in themselves and the capabilities of their team.
 And don’t forget about event technology.

 21. Have a Pokemon Go! competition.

 Pokemon isn’t just for kids.
 This free app encourages players to get outside and capture augmented reality pocket creatures to raise and battle.
-The game’s structure is based on team work, which is why The Next Web chose it as their central team bonding activity.
-They even made the event mandatory, although it didn’t really have to be since employees were in the habit of looking forward to these 30 minute challenges every day.
+The game’s structure is based on teamwork, which is why The Next Web chose it as their central team bonding activity.
+They even made the event mandatory, although it didn’t have to be since employees were in the habit of looking forward to these 30-minute challenges every day.
 The game gave them a chance to chat and build rapport with one another while indulging in a little healthy competition.

 Source: The Next Web